sunlightxz/sunlightxz/README.md

 Welcome to my GitHub! <br/>
 My name is Amine I am a frontend web developer. <br/>
-Proficient in Tailwind, JavaScript and React plus modern libraries and frameworks 💻
+Proficient in Tailwind, NextJs and React plus other modern libraries and frameworks 💻

 ### Technologies I work with:
 <strong>BackEnd:</strong>